nualagr/dargan-health-foods/TESTING.md

 <br>

-A new blog post can be added by filling out the clearly labelled form.
+A new blog post can be added by filling out the clearly labelled form and pressing the 'Add Blog Post' button.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-superuser-add-blog-post-form-mobile-device.png "Screenshot of the superuser 'Add Blog Post Form' on a mobile device.")